-- Start by describing a recent situation when you observed your child is anxious. ( Children are often anxious at new social situations and transition times, often when they have to leave you)
+- Start by describing a recent situation when you observed your child is anxious. ( Children are often nervous at new social problems and transition times, often when they have to leave you)

-When we went to Jenny’s house, I noticed you seemed very quiet and need to stay with me quite a long time.
-I wondered if you were a bit nervous at being in a new house.
+When we went to Jenny’s house, I noticed you seemed very quiet and need to stay with me for quite a long time.
+I wondered if you were a bit nervous about being in a new house.

-- Help them to identify normal fears, you may have to offer a prompt.
+- Please help them identify their fears; you may have to offer a prompt.

 I know some children are scared of the dark and have fears at nighttime……do you have that worry too?

-- Share your fears and worries that you may have had as a child and ask if they have the same too.
+- Share your fears and worries that you may have had as a child and ask if they have the same.

-- Accept your child’s fears, tell them you believe them and empathise with how hard that be for them.
+- Accept your child’s fears, tell them you believe in them, and empathise with how hard that is for them.

 What not to say to Anxiety

-- Communicate that anxiety is normal and everyone feels anxiety or worry some of the time.
-So, it is normal to have fears about being away from mummy or daddy.
-It is normal to feel worried before a test or a competition.
+- Communicate that anxiety is normal, and everyone feels stress or worries sometimes.
+So, it is customary to fear being away from mummy or daddy.
+It is normal to feel worried before a test or competition.

-Children like a bit of simple science, help them to understand the relationship between the Amygdala and Hippocampus for the stress response:
+Children like a bit of simple science, which helps them to understand the relationship between the Amygdala and Hippocampus for the stress response:

 The Role of the Amygdala

 Did you know that this response goes back to cavemen times?
 It’s the part of the brain called the Amygdala.
-This is online from when you are born.
-It’s a bit like a very sensitive guard dog that barks and helps us to decide what is a threat or not.
-It uses sight, sense, smell. ( it does not use thought, it is mindless).
+This is online from birth.
+It’s like a susceptible guard dog that barks and helps us decide what a threat is.
+It uses sight, sense, and smell.
+(It does not use thought; it is mindless).
 It makes this decision fast (a tenth of a second) whether it needs to save your life.
 It will decide whether to:

 - Fight ( lash out at others)